mmontalbo/grim_rust/docs/runtime_smoke_tests.md

   and any geometry/debug events the Lua host recorded.
 Redirect it to a file if you need to diff runs across branches.
 - Launch the viewer with `python tools/grim_viewer.py` once the artefacts are refreshed.
-The script now feeds in the Manny timeline, movement trace, and hotspot log by default, so the markers render in the recovered camera's perspective.
+The script now feeds in the Manny timeline, movement trace, hotspot log, and auto-detects `artifacts/run_cache/manny_geometry.json` so the markers render in the recovered camera's perspective.
 Add `-- --headless` when you just want the textual summary without opening a window.

 ## Hooking into the regression harness